Why Most Cases Are Settled Out-of-court? Is Settlement Right for You?

 Ehline Law and our personal injury attorneys have successful trial experience, and we understand the challenges that may present during one.
 Our attorneys can help evaluate your case and determine whether an out-of-court settlement is right for you or if you should consider going to trial.

-Is an Alternative Dispute Resolution Different than Out-of-court Settlements?
+Is an Alternative Dispute Resolution Different from Out-of-court Settlements?

-An alternative dispute resolution (ADR) is a way to resolve legal disputes outside of court, and it is slightly different than an out-of-court settlement.
+An alternative dispute resolution (ADR) is a way to resolve legal disputes outside of court, and it is slightly different from an out-of-court settlement.

 ADR typically involves a neutral third party who facilitates negotiations between the parties to reach a settlement.
 There are several types of ADR, including mediation, arbitration, and negotiation.